 Steve: But do you have a breakdown?
 So for a particular hectare in Borneo that they burned off the jungle in order to start growing stuff there, how much of that demand is response to US biofuel policy versus people going from $1 a day to $2 a day and needing some cooking oil?

 Tim: Exactly, exactly right.
-So we probably aren’t … I don’t think we are increasing significantly the consumer demand of vegetable oil per person.
-But we are doing it through biodiesel.
+So I don’t think we are increasing significantly the consumer demand for vegetable oil per person, but we are doing it through biodiesel.

-Corey: So one of the general ideas that comes through in your work is that there are trade offs and that land use is effectively a zero sum game.
+Corey: One of the general ideas that comes through in your work is that there are trade-offs, and that land use is effectively a zero sum game.
 You could use land for growing food, for livestock, you can use it for wood pulp, timber.
 But you increase one at the expense of decreasing the others.

-Corey: The arguments that people pro biofuels are going to give, and I want to try an argument on you.
+Corey: The arguments that people pro biofuels are going to give… I want to try an argument on you.
 I think it’s going to bring up some points you just made, but here’s the argument.
-Biofuels are key to clean energy future.
+Biofuels are key to a clean energy future.
 Unlike fossil fuels, they offer zero net carbon emissions opportunity for creating energy.
 When you grow biofuels, plants suck carbon out of the atmosphere.
-When you burn biofuel plants, some of that carbon gets back into the atmosphere.
-So is a zero net emissions.
+When you burn biofuel plants, some of that carbon gets back into the atmosphere, so it’s a zero net emissions.
 Repeat the cycle, you always end up with a net zero carbon emissions.
 What’s wrong with that argument?

 Corey: You’re convinced Steve?

-Tim: And if you’re producing food, the food is actually, that food absorbs carbon.
+Tim: And if you’re producing food, that food absorbs carbon.
 And the question is, why don’t we think that growing food is good for the climate?
 Why isn’t that a carbon sequestration strategy?
-Well, the only reason it isn’t is that we actually eat that food, and then we emit it, we emit the carbon.
+Well, the only reason it isn’t is that we actually eat that food, and then we emit the carbon.

-Corey: Steve’s got keto and he claims he’s eating less as a result.
+Corey: Steve’s gone keto and he claims he’s eating less as a result.

 Steve: Right.
 I mean, it’s very similar to what Bernie was saying, which is that the fewer people, the better off the environment, right?
-That, growing up in the ’70s, we took this very seriously.
+Growing up in the ’70s, we took this very seriously.
 I remember overpopulation being a huge thing.
-We would discuss in school and it would be part of our social studies learning or even science learning class where we would say, “Yeah, overpopulation is one of the biggest problems facing humanity.”
-And it’s kind of obvious that if each of us has a non zero carbon footprint, which is inevitable, having more people is just bad for global warming.
+We would discuss it in school, and it would be part of our social studies learning or even science learning class where we would say, “Yeah, overpopulation is one of the biggest problems facing humanity.”
+And it’s kind of obvious that if each of us has a non-zero carbon footprint, which is inevitable, having more people is just bad for global warming.

 Tim: But of course there are different ways to deal with the population.
 So the good way to deal with population growth is to educate girls and lower mortality rates for children, and as a result people decide to have fewer babies.
-And that’s happened in most of the world.
-And that’s a good way.
-The bad way to do it is to make food prices really high that they die.
-Now in the real world of course actually very few people, well, very few adults actually die because of reduced food consumption.
-Actually some children die because of insufficient.
-In that regard, you’re right.
-Maybe there is a greenhouse gas benefit to increased child mortality.
+That’s happening in most of the world, and that’s the good way.
+The bad way to do it is to make food prices really high [so] that they die.
+Now in the real world, of course, very few adults actually die because of reduced food consumption.
+Actually some children die because of insufficiency.
+In that regard, you’re right, maybe there is a greenhouse gas benefit to increased child mortality.

-Steve: Yeah, if you were a crazy right-wing economist you might say, “Oh, the incentives, if I make food really expensive, the incentive maybe is to have … ” Maybe.
-I’m not sure this is really true, “but is to have a smaller family and it does curb population growth,” or something.
-I don’t know, but …
+Steve: Yeah, if you were a crazy right-wing economist you might say “Oh, the incentives: if I make food really expensive, the incentive is to have” — maybe, I’m not sure this is really true, but — “is to have a smaller family, and it does curb population growth,” or something, I don’t know, but …

 Steve: But if I’m not misremembering, it’s the access to family planning part that got Bernie in trouble.
 Does anybody remember what he actually said?